 One cannot stress enough how important it is to formulate a CV that is up to par with the industry standards, especially if you find yourself in a fast-moving and condensed candidate market like the one in London.
 Because the volume of candidates is high, you need to make sure you stand out from the crowd – in the best possible way.

-Having just enjoyed my first year at Rutherford as a compliance and legal recruitment consultant, I have seen my fair share of CVs – good and not so good.
-If you are considering a career change within compliance, financial crime, legal or cyber security and don’t know how to optimise your CV for your job search, the below list underlines a few do’s and don’ts based on what I have personally seen over the past year.
+Having just enjoyed my first year at Rutherford as a legal and compliance recruitment consultant, I have seen my fair share of CVs – good and not so good.
+If you are considering a career change within legal, financial crime, cyber security or compliance recruitment and don’t know how to optimise your CV for your job search, the below list underlines a few do’s and don’ts based on what I have personally seen over the past year.

 To gain a maximum advantage when applying for specific vacancies, it is certainly sensible to adapt your CV so it aligns perfectly with what the role entails.
 Try and focus on specific skills, achievements and experience gained that make sense for the role that you are applying for.
 Hiring managers can spot a generic CV almost immediately which will have an obvious negative impact on the chances of your application being considered.

 Do not assume that hiring managers will ever give you the benefit of the doubt.
 Noticeable gaps on your CV will always cause suspicion.
 While gaps are sometimes understandable in the context of either professional or personal events that have occurred during your career, the most effective route of action would be to try and add a positive spin on it.
 Did you undertake some sort of professional qualification, course, volunteer work or other form of self-development during this gap period?
 If this is the case, make it clear!